ZoroWang/DBR-Python-Build-Project/README.md

 ### New Features
 >1.
 In version 7.3, we made significant changes to the packaging structure of the Python SDK.
 We added the Python layer based on the previous CPython layer encapsulation.
 Now the Python layer is the interface layer, which is responsible for direct interaction with developers.
 The CPython layer is the middle payer, which is responsible for the transformation between the C interface and the Python interface.

 >2.
 The Python layer now makes full use of Python's object-oriented features.
-It encapsulates enumerations, structures and methods, also optimizes exception throwing and handling.
+It encapsulates enumerations, structures, methods, and also optimizes exception throwing and handling.

 >3.
 Added new samples to help you get started with our Python SDK.